Chairman, Statistics Committee Park City / Deer Valley

 More Q&A

-Has the Park City Real Estate market been hit like the rest of the country?
+Was the Park City Real Estate market hit like the rest of the country?
+Has it recovered?

 Why are property pricing reports so far off for the Park City and Deer Valley area?